phw/peek/README.md

 You can install the latest versions of Peek from the [Ubuntu PPA](https://code.launchpad.net/~peek-developers/+archive/ubuntu/stable).

     sudo add-apt-repository ppa:peek-developers/stable
     sudo apt-get update
     sudo apt-get install peek

 If you want to use the latest development version there is also a [PPA with daily builds](https://code.launchpad.net/~peek-developers/+archive/ubuntu/daily) available.

-The deb packages from this PPA probably will also work on Debian.
+The deb packages from these PPAs probably will also work on Debian.

 ### From source
 You can build and install Peek using CMake: